lyanh238/VNASelf/README.md

 - OpenAI for the GPT models
 - Google for the Calendar API
-- Streamlit for the web interface framework
+- React for the modern frontend framework
+- FastAPI for the backend API
 - LangGraph for the multi-agent orchestration
 - NeonDB for database services